JuliaFavaro/SS25_TP_ProtoDUNE/README.md

     - awkward- for working with ragged arrays
     - scipy - numerical methods
     - matplotlib- plotting
-    - iminuit- for fitting by optimization
-    - ipython, jupyter and jupyterlab- interactive analysis
     - pandas- for working with datasets structures

 ### Authors and acknowledgment